 My boyfriend at the time (now my lovely Husband :) helped with the laundry room update, and I think he really enjoyed doing the work with me.
 He graduated a year before me, and moved up to Northern Ontario, near where he grew up (I of course followed him when I was done school).
 He’s against paying money for things that he can do himself (as am I), so of course when we were looking for our own house together, I knew I could count on him to help with some DIY projects.

-We knew we could save some money, and get a better return on investment, by buying something that needed a few updates rather than getting something complete, essentially paying for someone else’s renovation costs – and that’s where we are now!
+We knew we could save some money, and get a better return on investment, by buying something that needed a few updates rather than getting something complete, essentially paying for someone else’s renovation costs – and that’s how it started!

-You can always catch up by reading the latest Monthly Updates:
+You can always catch up by reading the latest Family/Life Updates: